Students are encouraged to familiarize themselves with the academic policies which are put in place to help students to be successful.

 - The Satisfactory Progress Policy applies to part-time students who have not yet accumulated a minimum of 16 semester credit hours.

-- Students on academic probation may take no more than 14 credit hours per semester unless approved by the appropriate Academic Dean.
+- Students on academic probation may take no more than 12 credit hours per semester.

 - Students placed on academic probation or academic suspensions are subject to additional regulations regarding SAP.
 Students should contact the Financial Aid Office for pertinent Financial Aid (SAP) regulations.